.eps

 What is a .eps file?

-EPS is a legacy vector graphics format built on Adobe's PostScript page-description language — once the universal interchange format for print graphics, now largely superseded by PDF.
+EPS is a legacy vector graphics format built on PostScript — once the standard for print interchange, now largely superseded by PDF.

 Safe format